PET FOOD AND FEEDING ISSUES: SOY DOGS AND CORN CATS MYTH AND REALITY By Dr. Michael W. Fox*

 Genetic factors, owner’s life-styles, eating habits and activity levels of both the animals and their care-givers also play a role in this health crisis.
 Such diets are also a major factor in dogs and cats developing pancreatitis with secondary diabetes in some dogs.
 High carbohydrate diets are in large part responsible for obesity, diabetes and other health problems in cats and for pancreatic enzyme insufficiency in some dogs, especially German shepherds.

 Complex carbohydrates in grains and seeds, (ideally organic, minimally processed such as brown rice, barley, oats, quinoa, amaranth), include fibers that are beneficial for gut bacteria, and starches that break down into energy-providing glucose or is stored in muscle as an energy reserve of glycogen or is converted into fat.
 Complex carbohydrates slow and facilitate digestion, make for regular bowel movements, firm stools and satiety, important in weight control with lower fat intake.
 Pregnant and nursing dogs and their pups thrive better with complex carbohydrates in their diets than when fed grain-free foods.
+The grain-free pet food craze has caused another set of health problems in dogs ( dilated cardiomyopathy) which in my opinion is attributable to high levels of legumes/pulses like pea flour and potatoes that are high in lectins that can block uptake of essential nutrients like cardioprotective taurine.
 Food preference studies find health dogs prefer a diet of 36% carbohydrate, 30% protein and 41% fat.
 Some individual dogs and breeds such as the Irish setter and Wheaten terrier can have a dietary intolerance to wheat.
 Wheat and soy are the most common causes of adverse food reactions in dogs and some are allergic to beef, dairy, chicken and wheat in particular.
 So my advice to dog owners with dogs not requiring special diets ( best available from www.Secure.balanceit.com) to make sure, as per my home-prepared recipe posted on my website www.drfoxonehealth.com, to be sure that some complex carbohydrates are included in their daily meals.
 Thanks to Drs.
 A. Rankovic, J. L. Adolphe and A. Verbrugghe for their article’ Role of carbohydrates in the health of dogs’.
 Journal of the American Veterinary Medical Association, 255: 546-554, 2019.
 To calculate carbohydrates in a pet food, you can utilize the required information in the Guaranteed Analysis listed on a pet food label.
 As example, a GA might list: Protein: 20% minimum Fat: 7% minimum Fiber: 4% maximum Moisture: 8% maximum

 Some pet food labels will also list Ash.
 If they do not, estimate Ash at 6%.